 About the Leafy Green Food Safety Guidelines Amendment Process

 Since the inception of the California and Arizona Leafy Green Marketing Agreements (LGMAs), Western Growers (WG) has been at the forefront of developing and revising the written “Commodity Specific Food Safety Guidelines for the Production and Harvest of Lettuce and Leafy Greens” – for the leafy greens industry in California and Arizona.
 These guidelines are known as the LGMA-approved guidelines.

 As an industry leader in produce safety, WG remains committed to driving the evolution of guidance for preventive food safety programs in leafy greens as well as other commodities.

 To facilitate this process, ensure broad industry engagement and issue complete transparency, WG, in direct partnership with the Arizona and California LGMAs, manages a systematic amendment process based on a yearly calendar.
 The food safety guidelines, adopted by the LGMAs, impact the way leafy greens are farmed in California and Arizona and therefore must be based on credible science balanced with practical field implementation.

 Proposed changes must meet LGMA criteria to be considered.
-Proposals should be 1) comprehensive and auditable by government auditors, 2) accompanied by a statement on how proposed changes will enhance food safety, and 3) include a clear and straightforward scientific basis or rationale, including citations of relevant research if available.
+Proposals should be 1) comprehensive, 2) accompanied by a statement on how proposed changes will enhance food safety, and 3) include a clear and straightforward scientific basis or rationale, including citations of relevant research if available.

 WG invites all stakeholders interested in leafy greens food safety practices to engage in this process.